-Recycleye’s Vision System - developed in partnership with Microsoft, Imperial College London and TUDelft - achieves >90% accuracies on co-mingled waste streams, and can operate on conveyors up to >4.5m/s (processing >30 frames per second).
+Recycleye’s Vision System - developed in partnership with Microsoft, Imperial College London and TUDelft - achieves >90% accuracies on co-mingled waste streams, and can operate on conveyors up to >4.5m/s.
 Recycleye’s dataset, WasteNet, is now the world's largest visual database of labelled waste items, with 2,453,284 images across 28 material classes and a cutting-edge synthetic data generation pipeline.

-Our robotic picking system - the combination of Recycleye-Vision with low-cost robotics - was developed in partnership with the Manufacturing Technology Centre (UK) and the world’s second largest robotics manufacturer (FANUC).
+Recycleye Robotics - the combination of Recycleye-Vision with low-cost robotics - was developed in partnership with the world’s second-largest robotics manufacturer FANUC.
 The system performs the physical tasks of identifying, picking and placing material, at a rate of 55 successful picks per minute.
-The novel solution automates current manual operations and enables facilities to double their total throughput.
-FANUC’s team of expert automation engineers designed Recycleye Robotics to weigh 75 percent less than any existing robotic waste picker currently in the market, and the plug-and-play installation eliminates traditional expensive retrofit costs.
+Recycleye Robotics automates current manual operations.
+FANUC’s team of expert automation engineers have designed Recycleye Robotics to weigh 75 percent less than any existing robotic waste picker currently in the market, enabling for fast and easy installation.